juliakrey/labwiki_experiment_plugin/RStudioPlugin_doc.md

      * Putting the data of the experiment in that <file> (via 'dump')

 In addition a configuration file is needed that specifies username, password, server-url of RStudio,.. and methods to transfer these information to javascript.

+Files that were modified for the plugin are:
+    * config.ru
+    * resource/js/experiment_monitor.js
+    * experiment_widget.rb